 Invoking the refactoring with a command

-To rename a symbol and update all references and usages
+To rename an entity and update all references and usages

-- Select a symbol in one of the following ways:
+Select an entity in one of the following ways:

 - Do one of the following: